magento/devdocs/src/guides/v2.3/config-guide/cli/config-cli-subcommands-index.md

 {:.bs-callout-info}
 Reindexing all indexers can take a long time for stores with large numbers of products, customers, categories, and promotional rules.

-## Reset Indexer
+## Reset indexer

-Use this command to reset the indexer status to invalid for all indexers or specific indexers.
+Use this command to invalidate the status of all indexers or specific indexers.

 Command options: